gitmikex/Agility/f5-agility-lab-master/docs/class1/module3/lab1.rst

 .. image:: image/image21.png

-1. Click the Save & Close button to save the group.
+Click the Save & Close button to save the group.

+Step 2.
+Create a backup schedule

 Now, we can create our backup schedule that references this dynamic group.